Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 Each of the quiz questions were also tested individually to check that:

--
+- The well done message displayed when the correct answer was selected
+- The try again message displayed when the incorrect answer was selected
+- The correct sound played when the correct answer was selected
+- The incorrect sound played when the incorrect answer was selected
+- The relevant instrument sound played in the well done message
+- The question count was correct throughout the quiz
+- The finish quiz button displayed on the last question in the quiz
+- The finish message displayed when the finish quiz button was selected

+Each of the above functions in the quiz were also console logged when being tested to check that that specific function was working properly.

-The site was also tested and reviewed by my mentor as well as some Code Institute students on the peer-code-review channel.
+The site was also tested and reviewed by my mentor as well as some Code Institute students on the peer-code-review channel on Slack.

 - Quiz - Started following layout in Web Dev video but struggled to run a conditional on answers | Changed looping method to Fisher-Yates - considered to be more reliable | Changed method again to follow James Quick video on Building a JavaScript Quiz App
 - Sound Based Questions and/or sound of each instrument on well done message - Test on a branch